Haelles/Indirect/README.md

 ### Performance of the Direct Word Mining Algorithm
+In Appendix A.2 (`appendix.pdf`), we describe the design process of our direct word mining algorithm.

+Due to space limitations, we only reported HIT/F1/NDCG@5 in our paper.
 HIT/F1/NDCG@k results on Chinese data is as follows.

 <img src="paper_output/cn/mining_cn.png" width="75%">